Waypoint Journeys Presents

 A UNESCO World Heritage city that has been continuously inhabited for more than 6,000 years.
 The world's largest covered souk (13 km²), the massive citadel, and the original 18th-century soap factories still producing Aleppo soap by the same 8th-century recipe.

-A magnificent 2nd-century Roman theatre at Bosra (UNESCO), the longest Roman colonnade in the world at Apamea (2 km of marble), the legendary Assassins' Castle at Masyaf, and the Phoenician island of Arwad — the last Crusader foothold in the Holy Land.
+A magnificent 2nd-century Roman theatre at Bosra (UNESCO), the longest Roman colonnade in the world at Apamea (2 km of marble), Saladin Castle on its forested ridge, the ghostly Dead Cities of Serjilla and al-Bara, and the Phoenician island of Arwad — the last Crusader foothold in the East.

 The Expedition

 Day trip south to Bosra, a UNESCO World Heritage Site that was the capital of the Roman province of Arabia and later a great stopover on the caravan route to Mecca.
-The magnificent 2nd-century Roman theatre, the early Christian ruins, and the mosques inside the great basalt walls.
-Back in Damascus by evening for a guided food crawl through the Old City — sweet and savoury Syrian street food, the way the locals eat.
+The magnificent 2nd-century Roman theatre sits intact inside the walls of a 13th-century citadel; beyond it, the black basalt city — the cardo, the bathhouse, the nymphaeum, the Nabatean gate, the Byzantine cathedral, and the Omari Mosque, the oldest mosque in Syria.
 Overnight in Damascus.

-Drive into the Qalamun Mountains.
-In Saidnaya (1,500 m), the 6th-century Virgin Mary Monastery, built after a vision of the Virgin to a Byzantine emperor.
-On to Maaloula and the 4th-century Monastery of Saints Sergius and Bacchus, where prayers are still spoken in Aramaic — the language Christ spoke — followed by a short trek up the rocky cliffs to the cave-tomb of Saint Thecla.
-Continue to Deir Mar Musa al-Habashi — a hermitage perched in the Qalamun cliffs since the 5th century, where we'll see the largest surviving Middle Ages church mural, hear prayers in Syriac, and join the monks for their hour of silent meditation.
+Drive into the Qalamun Mountains to Maaloula and the 4th-century Monastery of Saints Sergius and Bacchus, where prayers are still spoken in Aramaic — the language Christ spoke — followed by the mountain-path trek in the footsteps of Saint Thecla to the cave that holds her tomb.
+Continue to Deir Mar Musa al-Habashi, the monastery of Saint Moses the Abyssinian, perched in the Qalamun cliffs since the 5th century: the largest surviving church mural of the Middle Ages, prayers in Syriac, and the monks' hour of silent meditation.
+The monastery is reached by 350 steps cut into the mountainside, so we carry up only what we need for the night.
 Overnight at Deir Mar Musa.

 A full day in the UNESCO-listed Old City of Aleppo, continuously inhabited for more than 6,000 years.
-From the Antioch Gate into the world's largest covered souk (13 km²) and the medieval caravanserais scattered among its lanes.
-The Citadel — the largest in the world and the masterpiece of Islamic military architecture.
-Finally, the original 18th-century Laurel Soap Factory, where Aleppo soap is still made by the same recipe passed down since the 8th century.
+From the 13th-century Antioch Gate into al-Madina Souk — the world's longest covered souk, 13 km of vaulted lanes — and the caravanserais scattered among them.
+The Citadel, the most complete example of medieval Islamic military architecture.
+Then a traditional Laurel Soap Factory, an original 18th-century works still making Aleppo soap to the recipe handed down since the 8th century.
+Dinner is Aleppo's famous cherry meatballs — or a vegan feast of hummus, falafel, fatteh, and ful.
 Overnight in Aleppo.

 What's Included